Robin718601/Fake-news-detector/README.md

 Deep Learning (DL)	94.0%

-✅ All plots and evaluation results are saved to the visuals/ folder.
+All plots and evaluation results are saved to the visuals/ folder.

 ---

-📌 Author Info
+Author Info

-Name: Robin
+Name: Rabinkumar K

 Location: Erode,Tamil Nadu, India

 Field: AI, ML, Deep Learning

-Portfolio: Coming soon

-GitHub: your-username
+GitHub:

 ---

-📬 Acknowledgements
+Acknowledgements

 Thanks to open-source datasets and tools that made this learning project possible.

 ---

-> 🔖 This project is a personal milestone in my AI/ML journey.
+This project is a personal milestone in my AI/ML journey.
 I'm open to collaborations, internships, and research opportunities.